mr-ravin/mr-ravin.github.io/README.md

   - ⚡ [APTx Activation Function](https://github.com/mr-ravin/aptx_activation): A Pytorch implementation of **APTx**: Better Activation Function than MISH, SWISH, and ReLU's Variants used in Deep Learning. pip package: `pip install aptx_activation`
   - 🧠 [Cerebral LSTM](https://github.com/mr-ravin/cerebral_lstm): A PyTorch implementation of **Cerebral LSTM**: A Better Alternative for Single- and Multi-Stacked LSTM Cell-Based RNNs. pip package: `pip install cerebral_lstm`
   - 🚀  [Ravdec](https://github.com/mr-ravin/ravdec): Ravdec is a Python module implementing a **lossless data compression** algorithm designed by [Ravin Kumar](https://mr-ravin.github.io).
 This algorithm is designed exclusively for **textual data**, including **alphabets, numbers, and symbols**.
 The algorithm is available in Python as pip package: `pip install ravdec` and in Javascript as npm package: `npm i ravdecjs`.
 Github for Python implementation: [Ravdec](https://github.com/mr-ravin/ravdec) and Javascript implementation: [RavdecJS](https://www.npmjs.com/package/ravdecjs).
-- 💼 Working experience in product-focused startups in the field of Deep Learning, Machine Learning, Computer Vision, and Natural Language Processing.
 - 📝 <i><b>Poetry & Reflections</b></i>:
   - [Not A Play](https://mr-ravin.github.io/poet).
   - [To be](https://mr-ravin.github.io/poet).